awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

-# Monitoring with AWS Greengrass Logs<a name="greengrass-logs-overview"></a>
+# Monitoring with AWS IoT Greengrass Logs<a name="greengrass-logs-overview"></a>

-AWS Greengrass consists of the cloud service and the AWS Greengrass core software\.
+AWS IoT Greengrass consists of the cloud service and the AWS IoT Greengrass core software\.
 The core software can write logs to CloudWatch and to the local file system of your core device\.
 Logging is configured at the group level\.

-All AWS Greengrass log entries include a time stamp, log level, and information about the event\.
+All AWS IoT Greengrass log entries include a time stamp, log level, and information about the event\.

 ## CloudWatch Logs<a name="gg-logs-cloudwatch"></a>

 If you configure CloudWatch logging, you can view the logs on the **Logs** page of the Amazon CloudWatch console\.
-Log groups for AWS Greengrass logs use the following naming conventions:
+Log groups for AWS IoT Greengrass logs use the following naming conventions:

 ```
 /aws/greengrass/GreengrassSystem/greengrass-system-component-name